TheAnonymous/TheAnonymous.github.io/index.md

 Windows:

-Copy it where you want it to serve.
+Extract the zip file copy the dll and the exe where you want it to serve.
 Then open "cmd" and write

 * uploader.exe insecure 80
 * uploader.exe 80 insecure